solana-labs/solana-program-library/farms/README.md

 ## Build

-Before starting the build check main_router and main_router_admin pubkeys in farm-sdk/src/id.rs.
+Before starting the build set `MAIN_ROUTER_ID` and `MAIN_ROUTER_ADMIN` environment variables.
 They should point to existing main router program and admin account or generate a new set of keys if you plan to maintain your own version of the reference database:

 ```
 solana-keygen new -o main_admin.json